Brenda Pinkett-Little, Assistant Program Director

 Mario is a Postdoctoral Associate at the University of Illinois – Chicago’s African-American Cultural Center.
 He was a Postdoctoral Associate in Interdisciplinary Sexuality Studies at Duke University’s Program in Gender, Sexuality and Feminist Studies, and received a doctorate in Performance Studies from Northwestern University.
 Mario’s research interests focus on theories of Caribbean performance traditions and African diaspora health cultures.
 His book project, Giving Bodies: Dance, Memory, and Imagined Identities in Haiti, investigates what is at stake when performing and visual artists reframe Haiti’s embodied traditions to devise new images that counter internal and foreign negative representations of Haitians.
 Mario is also a performing artist, arts producer, curator, and LGBTQI activist.

 Sandra Muñoz, Programming Assistant

-Sandra Muñoz is an undergraduate student currently enrolled in the University of Illinois Chicago.
-Ms. Muñoz obtained her Associates degree in Biological Science at Prairie State College and will complete her undergraduate studies here at UIC in the spring of 2017.
+Sandra Muñoz is an alumni of the University of Illinois Chicago.
+Ms. Muñoz obtained her Associates degree in Biological Science at Prairie State College and completed her undergraduate studies here at UIC in the spring of 2017.
 She is passionate about ecology and making the world a better, sustainable place for future generations.
 Sandra enjoys camping, reading, and spending time with family.
-As a student marketing assistant here at the African American Cultural Center, Sandra aides in reaching the public through social media and other tools in accordance with the AACC mission, goals, priorities and budgetary rubric as well as assisting in general office work.
+As a programming assistant here at the African American Cultural Center, Sandra aides in facilitating the dissemination of findings through social media and other tools in accordance with the AACC mission, goals, priorities and budgetary rubric as well as assisting in general office work.
 She, along with the other student workers, spreads awareness of the center through our #Streetteam.

 T’Yanna Moore, Student Graphic Aide